aguilarm/canvasGame/README.md

 ## Progress

-The GameEngine class loads up the physics engine and input engine, and physics engine creates a box2d world.
-An entity class is written with a player and weapon class on top but not utilized yet, and inputEngine does not appear to work right yet.
+I have a working assetloading system, a physics engine using box2d, an input handling engine, and rendering engine.
+As of last updating this section, all of those systems work and will draw a skeleton character onto the canvas with a physics body.
+No animations or interactions yet.